CakeSlayers/CakeSlayers.github.io/_posts/2022-03-19-Defeating-Epsilon-Loader-V0.34-Vol-2.md

 ## DLL loading process

-After we obtain the indy-deobfuscated sample, we are now able to analyze the `clinit` method of the class `ESKID` and find out how the DLL is loaded.
+With the indy-deobfuscated sample, we are now able to analyze the `clinit` method of the class `ESKID` and find out how the DLL is loaded.

-### 1.Recognization of runtime platform
+### 1.OS identification

 The DLL loading process starts by trying to get system properties to determine the type of your operating system and grab the proper OS-specific DLL